 They gave me a clam shell splint to wear over the stitched fingers that I wore for a little over a week before the stitches were removed.

 So as I keep saying, I was SUPER LUCKY!
 I feel so fortunate that I didn’t lose the fingers.
 I don’t know what my life would be like moving forward if that happened and I hate to think about that possibility.
 I never wanted to make a video like this but now that it’s happened to me, I sincerely hope it never happens to anyone else.

-TIPS ON HOW TO AVOID AN ACCIDENT
+HOW TO AVOID YOUR OWN ACCIDENT

 Here are a few tips I suggest to try an avoid an accident.

 In addition to these tips, Woodcraft has an extensive list of safety tips which you can check out here.